mars-planet/mars_city/servers/planning/docs/sad.rst

 Purpose
 -------
-The main aim of this project will be making a  Astronautâ€™s Digital Assistant which will take into account all the constraints and rules that has been defined and plot a plan of action.
+The main aim of this project will be making a  Astronaut's Digital Assistant which will take into account all the constraints and rules that has been defined and plot a plan of action.
 It will also schedule all the tasks for the astronaut such that job of the